 Our testers are always wary of bargains that seem too good to be true.
 With elastic cuffs that lose their integrity almost instantly and toes that blow out faster than it takes to walk around the block, cheap multipacks of socks often don't deliver.
 The Dickies Dri-Tech socks, however, break the mold for affordable socks.
 Complete with technology usually reserved for pricer pairs, these socks were some of our favorites regardless of the price.
-With reinforced heels and toes, built-in arch support, and good ventilation, these socks were made to withstand whatever you throw at them.
+These socks were made to withstand whatever you throw at them with reinforced heels and toes, built-in arch support, and good ventilation.

 One of the few drawbacks to these socks is the minimal heel cushion.
-With this missing element, they wouldn't be our first choice for sustained athletics but certainly not the worst.
+They wouldn't be our first choice for sustained athletics with this missing element, but certainly not the worst.
 Whether you're on your feet working construction all day or cooped up in a sweaty office, these socks will keep your feet dry, comfortable, and looking good.

 Arvin Goods is putting their best foot forward and aiming to produce socks that not only keep your feet happy but are also good for the planet.
 With a manufacturing process that uses recycled materials and a recycling program where they will take your socks back when they are finally blown out, this is a purchase you can feel good about.
 Thicker than your average no-show socks, they are surprisingly comfortable to stand around in all day, and the added piece of rubber in the heel keeps them from slipping off.
 Although hidden while wearing shoes, the fun colors these socks come in make for a stylish look while lounging around shoeless.